 Robotics and automation contribute to climate-smart agriculture by improving productivity, reducing costs, and freeing up farmers’ time to focus on higher-value tasks.

-You may read: Top 11 latest technologies to preserve biodiversity: Drones, AI, IoT, and more
+You May Also Read: Top 11 latest technologies to preserve biodiversity: Drones, AI, IoT, and more

 IV.
 Digital Platforms and Farm Management Systems